HVR88/Monochrome-Gaming-Logos/README.md

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/sample_publishers.jpg)

-These logos are a work of artistic expression on my part and recreations made under a fair-use principle, they're all provided as-is.
+These logos are provided as-is, are works of artistic expression on my part and recreations are made under a fair-use principle.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.

-Be aware some of the designs may be covered by original copyright and many of the designs are trademarked by their brand owners.
-You've been informed, and I take no responsibility for any issues that may arise from your use of the files/works.
+Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
+I take no responsibility for any issues that may arise from anyone else's use of these files/works.

 ### Requests

-Do you feel a logo is missing, have an idea for an alternate or have a special request?
-Create an issue and let me know.
+Do you think a logo is missing, have an idea for an alternate or have a special request?
+Let me know by opening a new issue.

 ### Submissions

-If you'd like to submit a logo, please make sure it's a vector-based design (SVG, EPS or AI).
-Submit in one of two ways:
+Make sure the design is vector-based (SVG, EPS or AI), not a poor automated trace, and submit in one of two ways:
-- Create an issue and post a link to the file(s)
+- Open a new issue and post a link to the file(s)
-- Fork this repo and add your design(s) to the submissions folder, then issue a pull request.
+- Fork the repo and add your design(s) to the submissions folder, then issue a pull request.

 Please don't submit PNG or other bitmap files - PNGs will be generated from the vector files.
+If you need to submit multi-color vectors, I can take care of the monochrome interpretation when I have time.

 ### Specifications